aws-samples/example-step-functions-integration-api-gateway/README.md

 The new Step Functions integration with API Gateway provides an additional resource type, ` arn:aws:states:::apigateway:invoke ` and can be used with both Standard and Express workflows.
 It allows customers to call API Gateway REST APIs and API Gateway.

+See this [AWS compute blog](https://aws.amazon.com/blogs/compute/introducing-amazon-api-gateway-service-integration-for-aws-step-functions/) for more information on the Step Functions service integration with API Gateway.

 ![API Gateway Step Fcuntions service integration](/repoResources/stateMachine.png)

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders: